zhiweigu2000/Job-finding/AB Testing.md

 - IP address

-Consideration

-- Consistency: user visibility, measurement
+Consideration:

+- Consistency: user visibility (if a change is visible to user, use user id / cookie), measurement (when testing latency, IP address may be the only choice)

-- Ethical considerations: can data identify user, user consent
+- Ethical considerations: whether can data identify user, user consent (user id has lots of personal data, requires consent)

-- Variability: when unit of analysis = unit of diversion, variability tends to be lower and closer to analytical estimate
+- Variability: when unit of analysis = unit of diversion, empirical variability tends to be lower and closer to analytical estimate

 Unit of analysis: the denominator of the proability

-## Population vs Cohort
+**Inter- vs. Intra-User Experiments**

+If do event based diversion, there could be mix of users from both sides

+Intra-user experiment: expose the same user to a feature on and off over time, compare based on time windows

+- Need to be careful with time periods e.g. Christmas

+- Whether users get used to the feature

+Interleaved experiments: expose the same user to a feature on and off at the same time e.g. reordering a list

+**Target population**

+- Limited amount to avoid press

+- Avoid testing for multiple lanaguages

+- Limit to certain kinds of browsers

+- Target certain group of users to avoid dilution

+**Population vs Cohort**

 Cohort: people who enter the experiment at the same time